tassia/vanierFLOSS/projects.md

 * Why this is part of our list (eg. we use, we develop, we contribute or want-to?)
 * Skills needed to start contributing

-TODO: Info brought from README, please develop in the template above: "Create a repository for Java Algorithms (Starting new project)"

 ## Omnivox Scraper
 This software is a creation of Vanier College's Computer Science and Mathematics student [solonovamax](https://github.com/solonovamax) and is shared under the [MIT license](https://github.com/solonovamax/Omnivox-Scraper/blob/master/LICENSE.md).